chiar0/Ludii-Kriegspiel/README.md

 While Ludii's original implementation of Kriegspiel correctly models the game's core rules of umpire arbitration, its unconstrained design poses a significant challenge for artificial intelligence.
 The model presents the AI with a raw action space, allowing it to explore and attempt moves that are geometrically impossible (e.g., a Rook moving diagonally).

 This is highly inefficient for any search algorithm.
 The AI wastes valuable computational resources evaluating moves that a human player would instantly recognize as irrational.
 Furthermore, a rational player would not repeatedly attempt the same illegal move after it has been rejected by the umpire within the same turn.
-This behavior, common in the default AI, often leads to games ending in draws by the 50-move limit.

 This project refactors Kriegspiel to address these issues by creating a **guided interface** that pre-filters the action space.
 By only presenting geometrically valid moves, we align the AI's decision-making process more closely with rational human play.

-The impact of this change is significant.
-This refactoring has already enabled a subset of MCTS-based agents—specifically Bandit Tree Search (Avg), EPT, and EPT-QB—to produce meaningful, **non-zero value estimates**, a critical step toward developing truly competitive Kriegspiel agents.
+The impact of this change is significant, now games finish dramatically faster without wasted retries.
+This refactoring has also enabled a subset of MCTS-based agents—specifically Bandit Tree Search (Avg), EPT, and EPT-QB—to produce meaningful, **non-zero value estimates**, a critical step toward developing truly competitive Kriegspiel agents.

 ## Game Versions

 You will find three `.lud` files in this repository, each representing a different stage of development.

-### 1. `Kriegspiel (Chess)(Refactored-Stable).lud` - ✅ **Recommended Version**
+### 1. `KriegspielNHN (Chess).lud` (No Hell No attemps variant)

 This is the **stable, fully playable, and recommended version** for all users.
 It offers a superior gameplay experience compared to the original game file.